Substance Abuse and Mental Health Services Administration Block Grant

 Specifically, block grant funds are directed toward four purposes:

-• Fund priority treatment and support services for individuals without insurance or for whom coverage is terminated for short periods of time.
+• Fund priority treatment and support services for individuals without insurance or for whom coverage is terminated for short periods.

-• Collect performance and outcome data to determine the ongoing effectiveness of behavioral health promotion, treatment and recovery support services and plan the implementation of new services on a nationwide basis.
+• Collect performance and outcome data to determine the ongoing effectiveness of behavioral health promotion, treatment, and recovery support services and plan the implementation of new services nationwide.

-The combined MHBG and SAPT application for the current block grant cycle can be found in the documents list below.
+The combined MHBG and SAPT applications for the current block grant cycle are in the documents listed below.

 More information on the Federal Block Grant program can be found at: